Mycap® CCX Cell Culture Shake Flask System

 Never Open a Flask – Never Go Into a Biosafety Cabinet

-Mycap® CCX cell culture shake flasks feature integral tubing and a specially designed gas exchange cartridge within a single cap closure, allowing cells to be grown in an incubator and passaged between flasks without ever opening a vessel or entering a biosafety cabinet.
-This sartorius solution is supplied fully assembled with an Erlenmeyer flask, gamma-irradiated, and ready to use.
+The Mycap® CCX cell culture shake flask system features integrated tubing and a specially designed gas exchange cartridge within a single-cap closure, enabling you to grow cells in an incubator and passage them between flasks — without ever opening a vessel or entering a biosafety cabinet.
+This Sartorius solution is supplied fully assembled with an Erlenmeyer flask, and is gamma-irradiated and ready to use.

 Modernize Your Cell Expansion Process